flutter/website/animations/hero-animations/index.md

 * Fly the hero from one screen to another.
 * Animate the transformation of a hero's shape from circular to rectangular while flying it from one screen to another.
-* Hero animations are sometimes called _shared element transitions_
-  or _shared element animations_.
+* The Hero widget in Flutter implements a style of animation commonly known as _shared element transitions_ or _shared element animations._
 </div>

 You've probably seen hero animations many times.
 For example,